Book Direct for Our Guaranteed Best Available Rate:BOOK NOW

 Your True Host of the Muskoka Experience for Over a Century

-(April 2020) The coronavirus pandemic may have closed Deerhurst Resort’s doors temporarily to help curtail its spread, but it has not been the first global crisis that the resort will have witnessed and weathered.
+(April 2020) The coronavirus pandemic may have closed Deerhurst Resort’s doors for three months earlier this year, but it has not been the first global crisis that the resort will have witnessed and weathered.
 Throughout its 125 year history, a milestone that occurs in 2021, Deerhurst Resort didn’t skip a year of operation during a century that saw the 1918 Spanish flu pandemic, two world wars, the great depression, numerous recessions plus serious downturns in tourism caused by 9/11 and SARS.
 While the global impact of Covid-19 is a story still unfolding, this seems like a fitting time to take a step back and reflect on how Deerhurst Resort and Muskoka have shaped many memories for generations, setting the stage for so many more once we can welcome travelers to this beautiful slice of Canada again.

 Deerhurst Resort is one of Ontario’s greatest hospitality success stories.
 It stands among the few historic Muskoka hotels that did not succumb to economic vagaries, management difficulties, or the most common form of hotel destruction in the early days of Muskoka’s tourism industry – fire.
 Unlike many resorts that evolved from private homes offering lodging to overnight tourists, Deerhurst began as a first-class resort, built from the outset to provide upscale vacations to a discerning clientele.Throughout a rich history that has seen it evolve from a family-run seasonal operation to one of the country’s most sophisticated and extensive vacation and conference destinations, Deerhurst has owes its longevity and continued success to three core features: the beauty of its natural lakeside surroundings, the congeniality and commitment of its hosts and staff, and the quality of its amenities, food and activities.